 Today's short hike to the Nantahala Outdoor Center was, as expected, mostly downhill, and actually easier than I was led to believe.
 There was the occasional mini-rock scramble, but it was otherwise smooth sailing down the trail.

-We got to NOC early, around 11:30, and Loon, Verge, Beast, Mister President, and Spicy grabbed lunch at the restaurant there.
+We got to NOC early, around 11:30, and Loon, Verge, Beast, Mister President, Spicy, and I grabbed lunch at the restaurant there.
 (I got a cheeseburger.
 It was good, but not as awesome as the burgers at Motor Company in Franklin.

 Mister President unfortunately had to retire to the White House, a foot injury growing to the point where he could no longer continue on the trail.
 Instead, he and his girlfriend will take a road trip to tour the country.